Birkbeck2/web-development/workshop-7.md

 12. On the page for your new repository on GitHub, it should show some setup instructions including a link at the top ending in `.git`.
 Copy this link.

 13. Open a new window in VS Code.
-Close out of any open folder.
+Close out of any open project folder.
 Go to source control, and select "Clone Repository".
 Paste in the link you copied, and press Enter.

 15. When prompted to select the repository location, select the folder you made for Git repositories (e.g. `repos`), and continue.